 Note: This a book review blog.
 I only post book reviews.
-But right now I, like many Americans, am still reeling from the election of a sexist, racist, xenophobic, narcissistic, pathological lying, reality TV caricature, sexual assault-committing loudmouthed bigot to the highest office in our nation.
+But right now I, like many Americans, am still reeling from the election of a sexist, racist, xenophobic, narcissistic, pathological lying, sexual assault-committing loudmouthed bigot to the highest office in our nation.
 I know that we’ll be able to move forward and grow from this, in my heart and inspired by the values and beliefs that my own country has instilled in me I know it, but at the moment it’s difficult to think about anything else besides what have we done and where do we go from here?

 In the spirit of that, it’s the perfect time to share this review of an upcoming book celebrating American variety and diversity, including the impact of immigrants who have contributed so much to American culture through their cuisines and seasonings.
 We’re a melting pot, we always have been, and that’s something to celebrate joyously, no matter what our hate-spewing president elect says or does.

 For a crash course in American trade and immigration, read this book.
 Sarah Lohman is a gastronomist with a deep interest in the flavors and recipes that shaped American cuisine.
 According to her website, she “recreates historic recipes as a way to make a personal connection with the past.”
 She begins the book by showing what initially sparked her interest in old American cooking, when she was a teenager working at one of those authentic old timey villages.
 She was intrigued that in the time of Colonial America, now-ubiquitious vanilla was never used for baking, only rose water.
 From there, she began a lifelong study in bringing long-forgotten recipes from America’s past to today’s tables.